ebroaddus/oscipulse-ui/README.md

-# oscipulse-ui
+# OsciPulse User Interface
-This repository contains files relating to the OsciFlex LLC's OsciPulse MVP User Interface
+This repository contains files relating to the OsciFlex LLC's OsciPulse minimum viable product User Interface.
+The user interface was entirely designed in the Arduino language, as an Arduino microprocessor was used for the MVP.
+This software takes a variety of inputs from the user via buttons on the OsciPulse device, processes said inputs, and outputs results directly to the OLED screen on the front.
+The result is an intuitive first iteration of a user interface that can be further improved with higher resolution screen and aesthetic design.